The enableScheduledReport() GraphQL mutation may be used to enable a scheduled report.

 Given Datatype

-For this input datatype, you would give the unique identifier of the scheduled report to enable, and the name of the associated view.
+For this input datatype, you would give the unique identifier of the scheduled report to enable.
+To see how to get that, click on the Show Query link above the Syntax section.
+You'll need to give the name of the associated view or repository.
 This is described in the table here:

 Table: EnableScheduledReportInput